MSDN-WhiteKnight/CilTools/docfx_project/articles/cilview-manual.md

 8\.
 The right panel will display the CIL disassembly of the selected method.

 You can also view the code of dynamic methods generated at runtime in the target process by selecting the `<...DynamicMethods>` entry in the assembly drop-down list (it is displayed at the end of the list).
+Starting from version 2.2, methods from dynamic assemblies are not included under dynamic methods and instead can be opened under the corresponding dynamic assembly.

 ## Limitations when displaying code from the process

-If the assembly could not be loaded by the CIL View application (this is usually happens with some mixed-mode assemblies which have some PE structures stripped off, so they could be loaded by CLR, but not by System.Reflection.Metadata), the following limitations apply:
+If the assembly is a dynamic assembly or an assembly that could not be loaded by CIL View as file (this is usually happens with some mixed-mode assemblies which have some PE structures stripped off, so they could be loaded by CLR, but not by System.Reflection.Metadata), the following limitations apply:

 - Method return value or parameter types are not shown
 - String literal tokens are not resolved
 - Standalone signature tokens are not resolved
 - Tokens of external assembly members are not resolved
+- Local variables are not shown
-- Local variables and exception handling blocks are not shown
+- Exception handling blocks are not shown (except for methods from dynamic assemblies)

 For dynamic methods, the following limitations apply:

 - Method signatures are not shown
 - All tokens, except for method tokens, are not resolved
 - Local variables are not shown

+When opening the 64-bit process, the following limitations apply:

+- Dynamic assemblies and dynamic methods are not shown
+- Assemblies that could not be loaded by CIL View as files (see above) are not shown
+- Process and threads information is not available

+> **NOTE:** .NET Core shared host is 64-bit on 64-bit Windows, but if you want to overcome these limitations, you can build it targeting the win-x86 runtime ID and start it from the resulting EXE file rather than using shared host.

 ## Examining managed threads